APTrust/preservation-services/audit/README.md

 they look correct.
 Use this as a sanity check when necessary.

-When run with the `-f=false` option, it will issue only HEAD reqeusts to get object metadata from S3, Glacier, and Wasabi.
+When run with the `-f=false` option, it will issue only HEAD reqeusts to get object metadata from S3 and Glacier.

 The auditor does the following checks for each file: